 Angel Tree is a program run by the Salvation Army, that gives Christmas presents to children whose parents would not otherwise be able to provide them with gifts.
-2015 Angel Tree was a huge success!
-CSM proudly adopted 130 Angels and helped out some amazing families in need.
+The annual Angel Tree program continues to be a huge success and the response from our CSM family has been incredible.
+CSM proudly adopts on average more than 150 Angels, helping families in need.
 Thank you all for your generosity!

 Tools For Schools

 The “Tools for Schools” program is designed to provide basic school supplies for children whose parents cannot afford the items necessary for their children to succeed in school.
-The Salvation Army Tools for Schools program helps to compensate for some of these basic expenses by supplying children with book bags, notebooks, pens and pencils, etc. In 2015, the program served 650+ students here in Loudoun County.
-The Catoctin School of Music supported Tools for Schools with supplies and volunteer hours to help pack up all the backpacks and ready them for their new owners!!!
+The Salvation Army Tools for Schools program helps to compensate for some of these basic expenses by supplying children with book bags, notebooks, pens and pencils, etc. The program serves on average 650+ students here in Loudoun County.
+The Catoctin School of Music supported Tools for Schools with supplies and volunteer hours to help pack up all the backpacks and ready them for their new owners!

 The Rwanda School Project

 We are so lucky to be living here in Loudoun County, where public schools offer free education to students ages 5-18.
 And it's a pretty great education, too--one filled with the core classes, but also art, technology, theater, and MUSIC!
 Imagine if those things were simply not there for us.
 That's what it's like for many kids in Rwanda at this time.